Syncleus/Ferma/docs/annotations/incidence.md

 Valid method signatures: `( )`, `(VertexFrame)`, `(ClassInitializer)`, `(VertexFrame, ClassInitializer)`, `(ClassInitializer, ClassInitializer)`

-Adds an edge to edge to a node and returns the new `EdgeFrame`.
+Adds an edge to a node and returns the new `EdgeFrame`.

 ### Signature: `( )`